 Integrating with Server Components: The True Power Play

 While `useActionState` is excellent for client-side actions, the real architectural shift comes with Server Components.
-Actions can be directly tied to server-side functions, executing mutations on the server.
+Actions can be directly tied to server-side functions, executing mutations on the server, a powerful feature for server-side rendering (SSR) architectures.

 This means your form submission can trigger a database update or a complex business logic flow directly on the server, without a separate API layer.
-React handles the network request and re-renders the necessary parts of your UI.
+React handles the network request and re-renders the necessary parts of your UI, advancing full-stack web development.

 For instance, a `